-When an area of concern is highlighted we refer to the: Gloucestershire Guidance Booklet for Professionals working with children and young people (0-25) with Additional Needs including Special Educational Needs and Disabilities.
+When an area of concern is highlighted, we refer to the Gloucestershire Guidance Booklet for Professionals working with children and young people (0-25) with Additional Needs including Special Educational Needs and Disabilities and the Gloucestershire County Council Teaching Strategies Checklist.

-The intervention guidance contained in this document outlines: Universal, Targeted and Specialist support strands.
+The intervention guidance contained in the Gloucestershire Guidance Booklet for Professionals working with children and young people (0-25) with Additional Needs including Special Educational Needs and Disabilities outlines: Universal, Targeted and Specialist support strands.
 This will advise professionals working with the children as to the level and type of support required and determines whether a child is then moved onto the SEND register.
 The SEND Register is a list we have in school highlighting children who have additional needs, both academic and medical, which we use as a monitoring and information tool.